The Port Burwell Marine Museum is OPEN for visitors!

 (Seasonal Mid-May to Labour Day)

-The Municipality of Bayham gratefully acknowledges the financial support of the Government of Canada in providing funding to assist in the hiring of summer museum students.
+The Municipality of Bayham gratefully acknowledges the financial support of the Government of Canada and the Province of Ontario in providing funding to assist in the hiring of museum summer students.

 The Elgin County Museum exists to promote Elgin County's rich historical and agricultural heritage by acquiring, preserving, exhibiting and interpreting artifacts pertaining to the history of the County of Elgin; and to provide leadership and support to County museums in the promotion of a heritage partnership.